lud77/proven/README.md

+## Works in progress

+Work just started on this module, so don't expect it ot actually work for the time being.

 # What is `proven`?

 `proven` is a CLI tool to enforce module quality requirements for the dependencies in your project.
 With `proven` you can easily implement a set of rules that third-party modules must withstand to be accepted as dependencies in your projects.